Faith Hill: Early life and career beginnings

-Hill was born in Ridgeland, Mississippi, north of Jackson, Mississippi.
-She was adopted as an infant, and named Audrey Faith Perry.
-She was raised in the nearby town of Star, 20 miles southeast of Jackson.
-Her adoptive parents, Edna and Ted Perry, raised her with their two biological sons in a devout Christian environment.
+Audrey Faith Perry was born in Ridgeland, Mississippi, north of Jackson, Mississippi.
+She was adopted as an infant and raised in the nearby town of Star, 20 miles southeast of Jackson by her adoptive parents, Edna and Ted Perry, with their two biological sons in a devout Christian environment.

+She began singing at Star Baptist Church at age 3.
 Hill's vocal talent was apparent early, and she had her first public performance, at a 4-H luncheon, when she was seven.
-In 1976, a few days before her 9th birthday, she attended a concert by Elvis Presley at the State Fair Coliseum in Jackson, which impressed her deeply.
-By the time she was young, Hill was a regular performer at area churches, even those not in her own Baptist denomination.
+In 1976, a few days before her 9th birthday, she attended a concert by Elvis Presley at the State Fair Coliseum in Jackson, which deeply impressed her.
+During her teenage years, she became a member of the Steele Family gospel quartet and performed regularly with them at area churches of all denominations.
 At 17, Hill formed a band that played at local rodeos.
-She graduated from McLaurin Attendance Center in 1986, and briefly attended college at Hinds Junior College (now Hinds Community College) in Raymond, Mississippi.
+She graduated from McLaurin Attendance Center in 1986, then briefly attended Hinds Junior College (now Hinds Community College) in Raymond, Mississippi.
 At times, she sang for prisoners at the Hinds County Jail, her song of choice being "Amazing Grace".

-At age 19, she quit school to move to Nashville and pursue her dream of being a country singer.
-In her early days in Nashville, Hill auditioned to be a backup singer for Reba McEntire, but failed to secure the job.
+At age 19 Hill dropped out of college to move to Nashville and pursue her dream of being a country singer.
+In her early days in Nashville, she auditioned to be a backup singer for Reba McEntire, but failed to secure the job.
 A few years later in 1991, the singer who beat out Hill for the job was killed in a plane crash with 6 other members of Reba's band.

 After a stint selling T-shirts, Hill became a secretary at a music publishing firm.
-Hill also landed a job at a local McDonald's restaurant franchise, which she disliked intensely.
-"Fries, burgers, cash register – I did it all, I hated it," she has said.
+Hill also landed a job at a local McDonald's restaurant franchise, which she intensely disliked.
+"Fries, burgers, cash register–I did it all, I hated it," she has said.

 In 1988, she married music publishing executive Daniel Hill (not to be confused with Canadian musician Dan Hill).

 A co-worker heard Hill singing to herself one day, and soon the head of her music publishing company was encouraging her to become a demo singer for the firm.
 She supplemented this work by singing backup vocals for songwriter Gary Burr, who often performed his new songs at Nashville's Bluebird Cafe.
 During one of those performances, Martha Sharp, an executive from Warner Bros.
 Records was in the audience, and, impressed with Hill's voice, began the process of signing her to a recording contract.

-Shortly after the release of her album, she and Daniel Hill divorced in 1994.
+In 1994, she and Daniel Hill divorced shortly after the release of her album.